romgerman/LuaConnector-Documentation/source/vector3.rst

 =============================================
 .. highlight:: lua

-Vector3 class is almost identical to the class in GT-MP but contains a little more functions
+Vector3 class is almost identical to the class in GT-MP.

 To make a new instance of the class simply call ``Vector3(number, number, number)`` or ``Vector3:New(number, number, number)``